OpenSIPS/opensips-cli/README.md

 own.
 You can find in each module's documentation page the parameters that they are using.

+It is also possible to set a parameters dynamically, using the `set` command.
+This configuration is only available during the current interactive session, and also gets cleaned up when an instance is switched.

 ## Modules

 The OpenSIPS CLI tool consists of the following modules: